metrumresearchgroup/acop_2020_torsten_parallelization/readme.md

 performs MPI runs (`mpiexec -n 4`) using cross-chain as well as regular builds, with random seeds 8235121-8235130 and target ESS 100, 200, and 400, on machine(s) specified by `hostfile`.

-<a id="org2366c10"></a>
+<a id="org09d0def"></a>

 # Multilevel example: TTPN model

 Parallel speedup benchmark is based on 4-chain runs with total `nproc` processes on a `METWORX` *workflow*, so that `nproc/4` processes are assigned to each chain.
 All computing nodes are equipped with 2 vCPUs and 8 GB RAM.
 Each process occupies a single node(bind to socket).
-Note that in multilevel runs `np` in `mpiexec -n np` command designate the total number of processes for 4 chains, while in within-chain parallel runs it referes to the number of processes for a single chain.
+Note that in multilevel runs `np` in `mpiexec -n np` command designates the total number of processes for 4 chains, while in within-chain parallel runs the number of processes for a single chain.
 In reference regular runs, each chain is solved by a single processes.

-<a id="org076a5ef"></a>
+<a id="org4293c5d"></a>

 ## Multilevel runs